kentv0/academic-projects/README.md

     | ```++``` | Increment value by one             |
     | ```--``` | Decrement value by one             |
 ### Relation Operators
+* The following table shows all relation operators supported by Java

     | Operator | Description                                                     |
     |:--------:|:----------------------------------------------------------------|